julia-vscode/docs/docs/src/userguide/profiler.md

 The inline view shows you how much of the parent frame's samples originate on which line (and also the flags, as above, when hovering over the start of the inline annotation):

 ![inline](../images/profiler3.png)

+## Allocations
+The macro `@profview_allocs` is used to profile allocations, and work similarly.
+Allocations can be measured either by count or size, and is selected in the dropdown menu at the top of the flamegraph viewer.